tracytrangvu/Homework-Project-14/README.md

 - Yes- SessionID=5

 24. What kind of content is likely to be in the [page content] response body?
-- Detail of the page configuration
+- Text, webcode or HTML

 25. If your class covered security headers, what security request headers have been included?
 -